 Self-Hosting Guide

 This guide covers deploying your own Wisp.place instance.
-Wisp.place consists of two services: the main backend (handles OAuth, uploads, domains) and the hosting service (serves cached sites).
+Wisp.place consists of three services: the main backend (handles OAuth, uploads, domains), the firehose service (watches the AT Protocol firehose and populates the cache), and the hosting service (serves cached sites).
+See the Architecture Guide for a detailed breakdown of how these services work together.

 Prerequisites